Entry Editor

 The entry editor opens from [main window](/advanced/main-window.md) (table of entries).
 To open it for a specific entry, you can either:

-• double-click on the entry in the table of entries
+* double-click on the entry in the table of entries

-• select the entry and press Enter
+* select the entry and press `Enter`

-• select the entry and go to the menu View → Open entry editor
+* select the entry and go to the menu **View → Open entry editor**

-• select the entry and press CTRL + E
+* select the entry and press `CTRL + E`

 Then you can modify the content of the entry (see below).
 When done, click on the top left-hand corner of the entry editor or press **ESC** to close the entry editor and go back to the table of entries.

 In this panel you can specify all relevant information on a single entry.
-The entry editor checks the type of your entry, and lists all the fields that are required, and the ones that are optional, for referring the entry with BibTeX.
-In addition, there are several fields termed General fields, that are common to all entry types.
+The entry editor checks the type of your entry, and lists all the fields that are required, and the ones that are optional, for referring the entry with *BibTeX*.

 For information about how the fields should be filled out, see [BibTeX help](/advanced/fields.md).

-The entry editor's panels
+## The entry editor's tabs

-Up to JabRef 4.1, the field was called "Review".
+Up to JabRef 4.1, the comment field was called "Review".
 The field name was changed to "Comments" as "Review" indicated some external reviews or some fundamental comments.

 *BibTeX source* (termed *biblatex* *source* in case of a biblatex library) shows how th entry will appear when the database is saved in *BibTeX* (or *biblatex*) format.
 If you wish, you can edit the source directly in this panel.
 When you move to a different panel, press Ctrl + S or close the entry editor, JabRef will try to parse the contents of the source panel.
 If there are problems, you will be notified, and given the option to edit your entry further, or to revert to the former contents.